The Power Players - The businesspeople and officials having the greatest impact on the region’s business and economic landscape

 President & Founder/CEO, Intracoastal Realty Corp.

-Jim Wallace founded Intracoastal Realty after moving to Wilmington in 1976.
-Today, his son, Trey Wallace, serves as president and manages the company’s day-to-day operations.
+Jim Wallace founded Intracoastal Realty Corp. after moving to Wilmington in 1976.
+Today, his son, Trey, serves as president and manages the company’s day-to-day operations.

-WHY THEY’RE POWER PLAYERS: The Wallaces head up the largest independent residential real estate company in the region.
+The Wallaces head up the region’s largest independent residential real estate company.
 During 2022, the firm grew into South Carolina markets such as Little River, North Myrtle Beach and Cherry Grove Beach.
 It also continued activity on Bald Head Island, where Intracoastal took over sales and rental operations after merging with Bald Head Island Limited real estate.

 Intracoastal Realty in 2021 surpassed $2 billion in sales for the first time in its company’s history on a 12-month basis.
 It now has more than 400 real estate agents and 100 staff members.

-COO, Novant Health NHRMC & President, Scotts Hill Medical Center
+COO, Novant Health Coastal Market & President, Novant Health Scotts Hill Medical Center

 President & CEO, GE Hitachi Nuclear Energy